 For more advice on living in or making the most of conservation areas, see our tips for:

 As part of our conservation area anniversary celebrations, we are running a series of Conservation Areas @ 50 HELM events.
 These celebrate the achievements of conservation areas, and consider new and innovative ways that they might be appraised and managed in the future.
-To book on our next event in Amersham on 19 October 2017, please see here.
+Find details and book a place on our next event in London on 20 February 2018.

 Conservation areas at risk

 - 6% of conservation areas are at risk nationally

 - The top threats to conservation areas are: unsympathetic doors or windows; poorly maintained streets, walls, fences or hedges; satellite dishes; effects of traffic management; alterations to walls, roofs or chimneys; unsympathetic new extensions; impact of advertisements; neglected green spaces.

 Historic England research indicates that houses in conservation areas sell for a premium of 9% on average.

 Estate agents were surveyed for their views on conservation areas and 75% agreed that a well-maintained conservation area added to property value, while 82% felt that original features added to a property’s value.